Women’s History Month

 - In July 2019, the number of females in the US was 166.6 million, where there were 161.7 million males.

-- In 2019, the appropriate ratio by women 85 years and older outnumbered men the same age in the US by 2 to 1.
+- In 2019, the appropriate ratio of women 85 years and older outnumbered men the same age in the US by 2 to 1.